0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	.word 0
 ```

-It needs this for loading an operating system with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
+It needs this to load an operating system with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
 We won't see how this works right now, we'll see this in one of the next chapters.

 So the actual kernel setup entry point is: